 While conventional instructions could not participate in streamed data, there were about 20 miscellaneous special stream units that consumed and produced streams.

-These units could be ‘programmed’ to work together by control fields fetched when streaming started.
+These units could be ‘programmed’ to work together by control fields fetched from memory when streaming started.

 Bytes might span word boundaries.